 If you really struggle with this, you might want to open up a new account with your bank where you specifically store money for your debt payments.
 Once that account is open, transfer what you know you’ll need each time you get a paycheck.

 Paying down credit card debt before a recession

 If you have credit card debt, you should prioritize paying it down since credit cards come with higher interest rates than most other types of debt.
-The current average credit card interest rate is 17.85 percent, and rates are even higher for low credit borrowers.
-Since credit cards are variable rate products, the interest rate on your credit card debt is likely to continue rising if the Federal Reserve raises interest rates again as expected.
+The current average credit card interest rate is more than 19 percent, and rates are even higher for borrowers with low credit scores.
+Since credit cards are variable-rate products, the interest rate on your credit card debt is likely to continue rising if the Federal Reserve raises interest rates again as expected.

 It is worth talking to your credit lender and seeing if you can negotiate a lower interest rate, especially if your credit score has improved since you applied for your card.
 It is also a good idea to write out how much you owe on each credit card and the interest rate and monthly minimum payment for each card.
-You should do so if you can pay off your debt completely or at least make a higher monthly payment than the minimum.
+This can help you see the path toward paying off your debt completely or at least making a higher monthly payment than the minimum.

 Paying down loan debt before a recession

 Unlike credit cards, most personal and auto loans come with fixed interest rates.
 This means borrowers who already have these loans do not need to worry about their interest rates rising during a recession.
 Additionally, many personal loans come with prepayment penalties if you pay off your loan early.